 NCERT Book Solutions Class 6 Chapter 3

-The Earth has two types of motions which lead to seasons and day-night patterns.
+The Earth has two types of motions, which lead to seasons and day-night patterns.
 These motions are – rotation around its own axis and revolution around the Sun.
 Rotation means the movement of the earth on its axis.
 It rotates from the west towards the east.
 Revolution means the movement of the Earth around the Sun in a fixed path or orbit.
 This movement causes seasonal variations in different parts of the Earth.
 Students can go through our NCERT Solutions of Class 6 Social Science Geography Chapter 3, which is neatly arranged for your convenience.
 The questions provided in the NCERT textbook are solved in an elaborate and step-by-step manner here.